Warren Weinstein

 Warren Weinstein (July 3, 1941 – January 15, 2015) was an American contractor, and director in Pakistan for J.E.
 Austin Associates, a firm which increases business competitiveness and growth in developing economies.

 He was kidnapped by eight al-Qaeda members on August 13, 2011, in Lahore, Pakistan.
-He was killed in a January 2015 US drone strike on the Afghanistan-Pakistan border, as announced by U.S. President Barack Obama at a White House press conference on April 23, 2015.
+He was unintentionally killed in a January 2015 US drone strike on the Afghanistan-Pakistan border, as announced by U.S. President Barack Obama at a White House press conference on April 23, 2015.

 Life

 He earned an MA in international relations, and a PhD degree in international law and economics, from Columbia University.